KeksBombe/jellyfin-plugin-auto-collections/README.md

 4. Click "Sync Auto Collections" to update your collections immediately
 5. Your Collections now exist!

-### Expression-based Collections
+### Advanced Collections

+For more complex collections, you can use the Advanced Collections feature:

-1. In the Auto Collections plugin settings, scroll to the "Expression Collections" section
+1. In the Auto Collections settings, scroll to the "Advanced Collections" section
-2. Click "Add Expression Collection"
-3. Enter:
-   - Collection Name: What you want your collection to be called
+2. For each advanced collection:
+   - Enter a collection name
-   - Expression: Create your complex query using the syntax described above
+   - Create an expression using the following syntax:
-   - Case Sensitive: Toggle if you want case-sensitive matching
-4. Click "Save"
+     - `TITLE "text"` - Match items with "text" in the title
+     - `GENRE "name"` - Match items with "name" genre
+     - `STUDIO "name"` - Match items from "name" studio
+     - `ACTOR "name"` - Match items with "name" actor
+     - `DIRECTOR "name"` - Match items with "name" director
+     - `MOVIE` - Match only movies
+     - `SHOW` - Match only TV shows
+     - Combine with `AND`, `OR`, `NOT`, and parentheses
+   - Choose whether the matches should be case-sensitive (optional)
-5. Click "Sync Auto Collections" to update your collections
+3. Click "Save" and then "Sync Auto Collections"

-Example: To create a collection of Christopher Nolan sci-fi films:
-- Collection Name: "Nolan Sci-Fi"
-- Expression: `DIRECTOR "Christopher Nolan" AND GENRE "Sci-Fi"`
+Example expressions:
+- `TITLE "Star Wars" AND MOVIE` - Only Star Wars movies
+- `GENRE "Comedy" AND SHOW` - Only comedy TV shows
+- `STUDIO "Marvel" AND (MOVIE OR ACTOR "Chris Evans")` - Marvel movies or anything with Chris Evans

 Note: The Auto Collections Sync task is also available in your Scheduled Tasks section and runs automatically every 24 hours.